Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Oregon Stats and Trends

-- In games that Oregon piles up more than 345.7 yards, the team is 4-6 against the spread and 9-1 overall.
+- When Oregon churns out over 345.7 yards, the team is 4-6 against the spread and 9-1 overall.

-- The Ducks have 11 giveaways this season, while the Utes have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.